I tried 5 tools for Freshdesk dashboard widgets to find the best in 2026

 To make this a fair comparison, I judged each tool against the same five criteria.
 These are the things I believe matter most for any support team trying to get ahead:

-1. Actionable Insights: Does it give you clear recommendations, or just more numbers to look at?
+1. Actionable Insights: Does it give you clear recommendations to complement your numbers?

 3. Customization: How much can you tweak the metrics and visuals to make them your own?